ciwin/twde-chatbot/resources/data/nlu.md

 - how many leave days do i have planned?
 - how many leaves do i have booked?
 - how many leaves do i have planned?
+- show me how my vacations look like now

 ## intent:leave_annual_planned_list
 - could you give me a list of my upcoming vacations?
 - could you give me a list of my planned vacations?
 - could you give me a list of my booked vacations?
 - i'd like to see my upcoming vacations
+- can I see my leaves for next month?
+- show me my leaves

 ## intent:leave_annual_cancel
 - i'd like to cancel some vacation